aptos-foundation/AIPs/aips/reduce_largest_accepted_transactions.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-X - Reduce largest accepted transactions
+# AIP-X - Improve fairness of shared computation resources

 ## Summary

-Currently per-transaction max_execution_gas and max_io_gas limits allow single transaction to take ~1s to execute.
+Currently per-transaction max_execution_gas and max_io_gas limits allow single transaction to unfairly hog resources, and take ~1s to execute.
-Proposal is to reduce the limits to <100ms short term, with target of <10ms longterm.
+Proposal is to reduce the limits to ~100ms short term, with target of 10ms mid-term.

 ### Out of Scope